 Hon.
 David Akeeagok (interpretation): Thank you, Mr. Speaker.
-As I mentioned, this week during our sitting the request for appropriation of funds will be discussed regarding the airport terminal building.
-I will seek your support for the request.
+As I mentioned, during our sitting this week, the request for appropriation of funds will be discussed regarding the airport terminal buildings to be constructed in five communities.
+I very much look forward to that and I will seek your support for the request.
 Thank you, Mr. Speaker.